obskyr/khinsider/readme.md

 If you want, you can also add another parameter as the output folder, but that's optional.

-You can also download FLAC versions of soundtracks (if available) as following:
+You can also download other file formats (if available), like FLAC or OGG, as following:

 ```cmd
 khinsider.py --format flac mother-3